Learning Disabilities Clinic

 - problems with organization and reasoning

 - problems with social relationships

 Learning disabilities occur in at least 5% of the population and reading problems (dyslexia) are the most common.

 - Pinpointed origins and diagnoses of the person’s learning struggles with effectively planned interventions.

 - A better understanding of the following: intellectual functioning; academic achievement in reading, writing, and math; language; problem solving and executive functions; memory and learning; attention; motor skills; and personality assessment.

 - Identification of how an individual best learns information, his/her favored learning style, and how to most effectively assist the client in a learning situation.

 - An individualized academic plan (for those in school), created by our psychologists, to help the student reach his/her full potential.

 - Personalized implementation of the academic plan with our psychologists.

-The staff of CNLD is on the cutting edge with the latest developments in the field, including Response To Intervention (RTI) and effective remediation techniques.
+The staff of CNLD is on the cutting edge with the latest developments in the field, including Response To Intervention (RTI), Pattern of Strengths and Weaknesses (PSW) and effective remediation techniques.